openpgp-pqc/draft-openpgp-pqc/draft-wussler-openpgp-pqc.md

 sufficiently well understood with respect to its security assumptions in order to be used standalone.
 To this end, this document specifies the following new
 set: SPHINCS+ standalone and CRYSTALS-* as composite with ECC-based KEM and digital signature schemes.
-Here, the term "composite" indicates that the combination of the two components forms a single atomic object.
+Here, the term "composite" indicates that any data structure or algorithm pertaining to the combination of the two components appears as single data structure or algorithm from protocol perspective.

 The document specifies the conventions for interoperability between compliant OpenPGP implementations that make use of this extension and the newly defined